Microscopic Derivation of Ginzburg-Landau Theory and the BCS Critical Temperature Shift in a Weak Homogeneous Magnetic Field: Trial States and their BCS Energy

 where

 denotes the relative entropy of $\Gamma$ with respect to $\Gamma_\Delta$.
 Moreover, $\Rcal_{T,B}(\Delta)$ obeys the estimate

 \end{prop}

-The relative entropy defined in \eqref{Relative_Entropy} is based on the weaker form of trace $\Tr_0$, whose introduction we postpone until \eqref{Weak_trace_definition}.
+The relative entropy defined in \eqref{DHS1:Relative_Entropy} is based on the weaker form of trace $\Tr_0$, whose introduction we postpone until \eqref{DHS1:Weak_trace_definition}.

-The right side of \eqref{BCS functional_identity_eq} should be read as follows.
-The first line yields the Ginzburg--Landau functional, see Theorem \ref{Calculation_of_the_GL-energy} below.
+The right side of \eqref{DHS1:BCS functional_identity_eq} should be read as follows.
+The first line yields the Ginzburg--Landau functional, see Theorem \ref{DHS1:Calculation_of_the_GL-energy} below.
 The second and third line consist of remainder terms.
 The second line is small in absolute value whereas the techniques used to bound the third line differ for upper and lower bounds.
-This is responsible for the different qualities of the upper and lower bounds in Theorems \ref{Main_Result} and \ref{Main_Result_Tc}, see \eqref{Rcal_error_Definition}.
-For an upper bound, when choosing $\Gamma := \Gamma_\Delta$ as a trial state, the relative entropy term $\Hcal_0(\Gamma_\Delta, \Gamma_\Delta)=0$ drops out and the last term in \eqref{BCS functional_identity_eq} can be estimated with the help of Proposition \ref{Structure_of_alphaDelta}.
-The last term in \eqref{BCS functional_identity_eq} is actually nonpositive by our assumptions on $V$ but we do not use this.
-For a lower bound, the third line needs to be bounded from below using a relative entropy estimate that we provide in Section \ref{Lower Bound Part B}.
+This is responsible for the different qualities of the upper and lower bounds in Theorems \ref{DHS1:Main_Result} and \ref{DHS1:Main_Result_Tc}, see \eqref{DHS1:Rcal_error_Definition}.
+For an upper bound, when choosing $\Gamma := \Gamma_\Delta$ as a trial state, the relative entropy term $\Hcal_0(\Gamma_\Delta, \Gamma_\Delta)=0$ drops out.
+The last term in \eqref{DHS1:BCS functional_identity_eq} is nonpositive by our assumptions on $V$ and can be dropped for an upper bound.
+In case of an interaction potential without a sign it can easily be estimated using Proposition~\ref{DHS1:Structure_of_alphaDelta}.
+In case of the proof of the lower bound for the BCS free energy, we need to estimate the third line in \eqref{DHS1:BCS functional_identity_eq} from below using a relative entropy estimate that we provide in Section \ref{DHS1:Lower Bound Part B}.

-It remains to show that the first line of the right side of \eqref{BCS functional_identity_eq} is indeed given by the Ginzburg--Landau functional.
+It remains to show that the first line of the right side of \eqref{DHS1:BCS functional_identity_eq} is indeed given by the Ginzburg--Landau functional.
 In order to state the result, we need the function

 which fixes our convention on the Fourier transform in this paper.